msw2005/FYP/README.md

 Export results to CSV for further analysis
 Analyze Allocations:

-View the allocation chart showing stock vs bond weights See how allocations change over different time periods Technical Notes
+View the allocation chart showing stock vs bond weights;
+See how allocations change over different time periods Technical Notes
 Deep RL Training: The system uses temporary Python scripts to execute Deep RL training, which may take several minutes to complete.